samlexrod/disaster_response_webapp/README.md

 # Disaster_Response_WebApp

 ## Project Summary
 This project analyses messages provided by [FigureEight](https://www.figure-eight.com/).
-The dataset contains messages drawn from natural desaster events and news articles about different disasters.
+The dataset contains messages drawn from natural disaster events and news articles about different disasters.

 There are 36 labels related to disaster response.

-Our jog here is to extract, transform, and load the data into a sqlit3 database.
+Our job here is to extract, transform, and load the data into a sqlit3 database.
 Then extract the loaded data to fit it into a machine learning classifier using a pipeline.

-The trained model will live in a web app using Flask where users can enter a message and see the related labels that pertains to that message.
+The trained model will live in a web app using Flask where users can enter a message and see the related labels that pertain to that message.

 ## Instructions
 Get the the root folder where the data, model, and app folders are located and run the following lines in anaconda prompt (if you are using anaconda).